captainzero93/security_harden_linux/README.md

 ## Important Notes
 - These scripts make significant changes to your system.
 It is strongly recommended to run them on a test system or VM before applying to production environments.
 - A backup of important configuration files is created before changes are made.
-The main script creates backups in `/root/security_backup_[timestamp]`, and the GRUB script backs up to `/etc/default/grub.bak`.
+The main script creates backups in `/root/security_backup_[timestamp]`, and the GRUB script backs up to `/etc/default/grub.bak.[timestamp]`.
 - Some changes, particularly to network settings, AppArmor, and GRUB, may impact system functionality.
 Be prepared to troubleshoot if issues arise.
 - The main script log is saved to `/var/log/security_hardening.log` for review and troubleshooting.
 - You can enable verbose mode for more detailed logging during the main script execution.
-- The script now uses `DEBIAN_FRONTEND=noninteractive` for package installations to prevent interactive prompts.
+- The script offers both interactive and non-interactive modes.
+Use non-interactive mode with caution.

 ## Recent Updates and Fixes
+- Added non-interactive mode for automated deployments
 - Enhanced logging functionality with a dedicated log file
-- Improved package installation process to prevent interactive prompts
+- Improved package installation process with options for interactive and non-interactive modes
 - Added more comprehensive audit rules
 - Updated the list of disabled filesystems
 - Implemented user-configurable password expiration policy